clefspear/starcommand/README.md

 -----

-## One rocket, four shells
+## Cross-shell reproducibility

-Open bash in one tab and PowerShell in another on the same machine on the same day — you'll get the *same rocket*.
-Byte-identical.
+starcommand uses a portable xorshift32 PRNG, implemented identically in bash, zsh, PowerShell, and fish.
+The seeding is independent per launch (every new shell rolls its own seed from `/dev/urandom`, or `Get-Random` on Windows), so each tab gets a fresh rocket — but if you feed the *same* seed to any of the four implementations, you get byte-identical output.

-starcommand uses a portable xorshift32 PRNG, implemented identically in bash, zsh, PowerShell, and fish, so the seed-to-palette path produces matching output across every supported shell.
-No more "the bash version looks different from the PowerShell version" — they're the same artifact.
+That matters because the palette is the spec.
+Save a palette to favorites in bash, sync `rocket_favorites.txt` to another machine running PowerShell, and that same six-hex-code line produces the same 18 stars in the same 18 positions with the same flame.
+Favorites are portable across every supported shell.

 Verified by `tests/parity_test.sh`, which runs all four shells against a fixed reference fixture and confirms zero bytes of difference.